UnquietCode/JState/README.md

 method will add all possible connections within an enum class.
 Use `addTransition(...)` to manually add states and possible transitions to an instance.

+All of the methods which modify, transition, or inquire about the state are synchronized, allowing multiple threads access to the same state machine.
+However, to avoid unpredictable behavior, it is generally better to construct your state machine up front and not modify it thereafter.

 # Installation
 The project is set up with a Maven POM for easy use.
 Download a stable tag of the project and run `mvn install` to install to your local environment.
 You can release the Maven artifact to a shared